-The Samuel Adams Congress Appreciation Certificate is awarded to the committee staff volunteers, regardless of gender.
+The Samuel Adams Congress Appreciation Certificate is awarded to the committee, staff, volunteers, or others rendering assistance or service to an Annual Congress, regardless of gender.
 Approval required: NSSAR Congress Planning Chairman.

 SAR Congress Attendance Certificate

 A certificate may recognize members who have attended ten (10) annual SAR Congresses.
 The member maintains a record of his own attendance and the certificate may be requested by the individual or by his chapter or state society or by the National Society.
 The requesting authority will bear the cost of the certificate.
 The certificate will be signed by the President General.